amanikhalid/BackupSQL/BackupSQL.md

 ### Reflection Questions:
 #### 1. What would happen if you skipped the differential backup step?
-Only data up to the complete backup would be recoverable.
+Only data up to the full backup would be recoverable.
 Unless reapplied in another way, any changes recorded by the differential backup would be lost.

 #### 2. What’s the difference between restoring a full vs. copy-only backup?
 - Differential/log backups are built on top of Full Backup.